seungwoo-AI/seungwoo-AI.github.io/Study/01_SchoolStudy/25_06_22_LinearAlgebra/README.md

 # Linear Algebra
-This section compiles the lecture notes, solved examples, and exploratory questions used during the semester-long linear-algebra course, including materials prepared for the final exam.
-It lists core definitions, essential proofs, and geometric interpretations without embellishment.
+This section compiles notes, problem solutions, and conceptual summaries from the linear-algebra coursework covered during the semester, including vector spaces, subspaces, rank–nullity, orthogonality, eigenvalues, similarity transforms, and related explorations completed for class assignments and mid-term preparation.